 When The Home Depot decided to expand its renewable energy program — as part of its ambitious corporate climate initiative — the bar was set high.
-Leadership aimed to broaden solar energy usage across the east coast: starting with 27 installations across store locations in New Jersey, Connecticut, Maryland and Washington, DC.
+Leadership aimed to broaden solar energy usage across the east coast: starting with dozens of installations across store locations in New Jersey, Connecticut, Maryland and Washington, DC.

 Prepping and designing solar arrays for 27 locations required a comprehensive and detailed cross-team effort.
 But in the process, DSD identified opportunities for improvement within existing sites’ infrastructure, which enabled numerous highly impactful operational upgrades.

 DSD gathered data on local grid interaction and onsite plant production — as well as detailed weather tracking sensor data — which would prove critical to optimizing long-term energy usage across locations.
 Through that due diligence, DSD was also able to offer a unique financing solution that delivered additional value.

 Every rooftop is unique.
 And every rooftop project comes with a slew of considerations: shape and slope; weight-bearing capacity; roof-damage remediation; water runoff; etc. When you’re dealing with multiple roofs across multiple locations, the details can be complicated.
 Which is why it’s critical to work with a solar developer that comes with the experience and processes you can trust.

 On the strength of the first 27 store installations, The Home Depot expanded the project to 37 more stores … with even more stores to come, throughout the four original states and expanding into Massachusetts as well.
 The completed 40.25 MW portfolio has delivered an immediate impact — reducing electricity grid demand by 30-35% across all retail locations.

 “DSD evolved our operations efforts with a beautiful solution — designed specifically for our needs — that dramatically lowered our energy costs and reduced our carbon emissions.”